BitTerra-Crusty/Electron-get-started/README.md

 Getting started with electron framework

 This is an introduction to electron framework.
-This application is a simple hello world desktop application from beginners
+This application is a simple hello world desktop application for beginners

 To Run